godotengine/godot-website/collections/_article/schedule-godotcon-2018-poznan.md

     <img alt="Ilaria Cislaghi" src="/storage/app/uploads/public/5bb/a3d/3a2/5bba3d3a27b83851784188.jpg" />
 </div>
 <div class="speaker-text">
-    Ilaria Cislaghi is a game designer working for <a href="http://www.simedis.com">simedis AG</a>, a company specialised in virtual reality medical simulation.
+    Ilaria Cislaghi is a game designer working for <a href="http://www.simedis.com">simedis AG</a>, a company specialized in virtual reality medical simulation.
 In her free time, she enjoys developing games about Antarctica with Godot.
 </div>
 </div>